 THE BREATH OF LIFE.
-Many have now switched from a soul being an immortal living being in a person to a spirit being the immortal living being that is in a person; a living being that animals do not have in them; they believe “spirit” is now the same thing that “soul” has been believed to be for hundreds of years.
+Many have now switched from a soul being an immortal living being in a person to a spirit being the immortal living being that is in a person; a living being that animals do not have in them; many now believe “spirit” is now the same thing that “soul” has been believed to be for hundreds of years.
 “Then the Lord God formed man of dust from the ground, and breathe into his nostrils the breath of life; and man became a living being.”
 The phrase “breath of life” that was breathed into man in Genesis 2:7 is the same Hebrew “breath of life” in Genesis 7:21-22 that is in the nostrils of birds, cattle, men and beasts; the “breath of life” in animals is the same “breath of life” that is in persons.
 The “breath of life” (1) is not an immortal spirit, (2) is not an immortal soul that man now have in them that animals do not have it in them; the Bible does not say that the “breath of life” God breathed into Adam was an immortal deathless spirit or soul that God breathed into him, and the Bible does not say all persons now have a deathless being living in them; the breathless body that God made from the earth is what became a living breathing being when the “breath of life” was breathed into the breathless body.
 God did not tell Adam he had a body that was made from the earth, but the real Adam was made of something not from the earth.

 3. BOTH MAN AND ANIMALS BECAME